When Beanstalk deployment policy is set as:

-- Elastigroup will launch additional instances (same amount as the original Elastic Beanstalk ASG)
+- Elastigroup launches additional instances (same amount as the original Elastic Beanstalk ASG).

-- Registering new instances to Elastic Beanstalk environment
+- The new instances are registered to the Elastic Beanstalk environment.

-It’s crucial that all capacity changes be done via Elastigroup.
+All capacity changes must be done via Elastigroup.
 Failing to do so may result in unexpected behavior.
 This includes detaching instances, Elastigroup/Beanstalk environment termination, scaling policies, and manual capacity changes.

 Application Updates / Deployment

-Versions will be deployed automatically.
-When updating application version or deploying a new application, no additional actions are required on the Elastigroup.
+Versions are deployed automatically.
+When updating an application version or deploying a new application, no additional actions are required on the Elastigroup.

 Infrastructure configuration changes

 For non-capacity changes only.
 In the following steps the Beanstalk environment is updated, then the new configuration is imported and a blue/green deployment is initiated to gracefully replace the existing Elastigroup’s instances with new, updated instances.